thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 }
 ```

-A single `DispatchingWorker` replaced all three `CoroutineWorker` subclasses.
-It looked up the registered worker by name and delegated execution.
-The worker factory went from a manual switch statement to a single line.
+A single `DispatchingWorker` replaced multiple `CoroutineWorker` subclasses by looking up registered workers by name.
+The worker factory collapsed to a single line.

-The before/after on a task implementation tells the story.
-Here's the iOS token refresh task:
+The refactored iOS token refresh task illustrates the reduction in boilerplate.

 ##### Before